zendesk/sell-custom-objects-invoices-app/doc/pt3.md

 ```
 The response is  handled by `<ResponseHandler>` like before and passed to `<EditForm>` along with `onSubmittedForm` prop.

-Similary to `Create` function `handleSubmittedForm` gets invoice attributes passed from the form and performs an action - `updaeInvoice` implemented within `SunshineProvider.ts` .
+Similarly to `Create` function `handleSubmittedForm` gets invoice attributes passed from the form and performs an action - `updateInvoice` implemented within `SunshineProvider.ts` .

 **updateInvoice**